amharrison/jactr-tutorials/org.jactr.tutorial.unit1/README.md

    and you are busy working on the carry and the one-ans equals a sum and there has been a retrieval failure
-THEN note that the carry is nil and note you are busy computing the sum of the tens digits and request a retrieval of the sum of the tens digits.
+THEN note that the carry is null and note you are busy computing the sum of the tens digits and request a retrieval of the sum of the tens digits.

 ADD-TENS-DONE
-IF the goal is to add a pair of numbers and you are busy computing the sum of the tens digits and the carry is nil and the sum of the tens digits has been retrieved THEN note the sum of the tens digits.
+IF the goal is to add a pair of numbers and you are busy computing the sum of the tens digits and the carry is null and the sum of the tens digits has been retrieved THEN note the sum of the tens digits.